still-coding/still-coding/README.md

 ### :man_technologist: About me

-I'm Python developer.
+I'm a :snake: Python developer.
 Besides that I'm also:

 * :man_teacher: A university teacher (C, Python, Linux and so on)